 Directions for Google Maps available here.

-Leave the car in the parking lot and go up the cemented road to a hairpin bend.
+Leave the car in the parking lot and go long the cemented road to a hairpin bend.
 We will continue straight along the mule track (CAI 52).
 We continue along this path under the high walls of the first Medale and then of the Monte San Martino.
 We ignore the crossroads for the climbing routes and the via ferrata (CAI 58 to the right) and continue straight ahead climbing a few bends.
 We will arrive here at a crossroads (20 'from the parking lot), where both options will lead us to the end of our approach:

 You then come to a forcella where on the left you reach the Baita del Falco.
-We will keep the right uphill until we reach a rocky gendarme (key passage).
+We will keep the right uphill until we reach a rocky pulpit rocky gendarme (key passage).
 This prominence can be circumvented to the right through a stretch of exposed but not difficult path or face an aided chimney.
 The chimney faces the chain to our right and up the internal part of the chimney.
 Once up the chimney we see the summit of San Martino and its cross.
 We continue along the steep path alternating rocks, stretches of trail and some aided jumps without ever being really difficult.
-Having climbed the last vertical section we reach the top of Monte San Martino (45 'from the chapel - 2h total).
+Having climbed the last vertical section we reach in top to the Monte San Martino (45 'from the chapel - 2h total).

 There are many opportunities to get off at the parking lot.
 The easiest and quickest route is to continue in the direction of Coltiglione (north-east) up to a crossroads where we will take the path to the left downhill on the northern slope of Monte San Michele.
 We will continue downhill, ignoring the junction for Rifugio Piazza, up to the Baita del Falco then continue to the chapel.
 From here backwards along the approach path to the car park (1h 30 'from the summit).